Yiannis128/Yiannis128/articles/godot-asteroids-03.md

 _code_ folder and selecting the _New Script_ option.
 The script will inherit Area2D, and be saved in the `code/Asteroid.gd` folder.
 Don't forget to drag and drop the `Asteroid.gd` script from the FileSystem panel to the Scene panel and onto the _Asteroid_ node.
-The code that `Asteroid.gd` contains is shown below:
+The code that `Asteroid.gd` now contains is shown
+below:

     extends Area2D